-Think of this post as the "brochure" for the conference.
-It will be modified as needed.
-The conference will be held via Zoom in seven sessions over four days.
+Think of this post as the "brochure" for the 2020 conference, which was held via Zoom in seven sessions over four days.

 * Officially, the conference will begin promptly at 10am.
 Please show up early, though.
 By 9:50 we will begin the pre-session, and you won't want to miss it!